This project is included in the BHF-IFR Program for the Balkans

 8/8.30 - 10.30 pm - Short orientation walk in Gradsko.
 Traditional welcome dinner.

-Transfers from one of the nearest airports: Skopje (North Macedonia) and Thessaloniki (Greece) can be arranged for an additional fee upon request.
+Transfers from one of the nearest airports: Skopje (R. of North Macedonia) and Thessaloniki (Greece) can be arranged for an additional fee upon request.

-Participants who travel by bus/train will be picked up from the Gradsko bus/railway station.
+Participants who travel by bus/train can be picked up from the Gradsko bus/railway station.

 Morning: Presentation of the Balkan Heritage Field School, NI Stobi and collaborating universities & institutions, the project and the participants.
 Ice-breakers and orientation.